495-Labs-Projects/Vue_Chore_Tracker/README.md

 	Now, we need to modify the form for adding a new chore so it shows up dynamically at the bottom of the page without any kind of redirect.

 11. The existing button links to the `chores#new` page, so we should get rid of that button from the `chores#index` page.
-Replace it with this new button:
+Replace it with this new button within the `chores_list` div:
 	```html
 	<!-- v-on:click binds a function to a clicking action -->
 	<button v-on:click="switch_modal()">Add Chore</button>